quicwg/ops-drafts/draft-ietf-quic-applicability.md

 # Stream Limit Commitments

-QUIC endpoints can manage the cumulative maximum number of streams they would allow to be opened using the MAX_STREAMS frame, but there is no mechanism to reduce the value.
-An application that uses QUIC might commit to a number of openable streams but require the connection to be closed (for example, a scheduled maintenance period).
-Depending on how an application uses QUIC streams, abrupt closure of actively used streams may be undesireable or detrimental.
-In contrast, waiting for an endpoint to exhaust the advertised limit may not suit application or operational needs.
-Applications using QUIC can use conservative stream limits and run to completion before enacting an immediate close.
-Alternatively, an application-layer graceful close mechanism can be used to communicate the intention to explicitly close the connection at some future point.
+QUIC endpoints are responsible for communicating the cumulative limit of streams they would allow to be opened by their peer.
+Initial limits are advertised using the initial_max_streams_bidi and initial_max_streams_uni transport parameters.
+As streams are opened and closed they are consumed and the cumulative total is incremented.
+Limits can be increased using the MAX_STREAMS frame but there is no mechanism to reduce limits.

+An application that uses QUIC might communicate a cumulative stream limit but require the connection to be closed before the limit is reached.
+For example, stopping the server to perform scheduled maintenance.
+Immediate connection close (see {{connection-termination}}) causes abrupt closure of actively used streams.
+Depending on how an application uses QUIC streams, this could be undesireable or detrimental to behaviour or performance.
+An alternative to immediate close is to wait for a peer to consume all of the advertised stream limit.
+However, the period of time it takes to do so is dependent on the client and an unpredictable closing period might not fit application or operational needs.
+Applications using QUIC can be conservative with open stream limits in order to reduce the commitment and indeterminism.
+However, being overly conservative with stream limits affects stream concurrency.
+Balancing these aspects can be specific to applications and their deployments.
+Instead of relying on stream limits to avoid abrupt closure, an application-layer graceful close mechanism can be used to communicate the intention to explicitly close the connection at some future point.
+HTTP/3 provides such a mechanism using the GOWAWAY frame.
+When received by a client, it stops opening new streams even if the cumulative stream limit would allow.
+The client can create a new connection on which to open further streams, once all streams close on the old connection it can be closed safely.

 # Packetization and Latency